 The Capital Grille

 If you're looking for a great steak in an upscale atmosphere while watching the game, The Capital Grille is my top choice.
-The newly renovated restaurant has a a larger bar area, inviting decor and a perfect view to catch the playoffs on television.
+The newly renovated restaurant has a larger bar area, inviting decor and a perfect view to watch the playoffs on television.
 The new cocktail menu offers unique and classic choices and, of course, don't forget to try the lobster bisque — one of my favorites!

 Great food, comfortable space and always a good, game-day special.
-Half-price appetizers, 50 cent wings and quite the extensive craft beer menu.
+Half-price appetizers, 50-cent wings, and quite the extensive craft beer menu.
 Grab a table or sit at the bar and cheer on your team!